 If you do not meet the criteria or if you do not submit the required documents, the Portuguese bank may refuse your application.
-If you think there is an issue, you’ll need to either consult the bank’s department which deals with complaints or submit your complaint to Banco de Portugal, the central Portugal bank.
+If you think there is a problem with this decision, you’ll need to either consult the bank’s department which deals with complaints, or submit your complaint to Banco de Portugal, the central Portugal bank.

 Changing or Closing Bank Accounts

-In both cases, you need to write to your bank or go to its branch to consult your demand.
+In both cases, you need to write to your bank or visit your branch in person.
 After some paperwork, you can close or change your bank account.

 When Your Card is Lost or Stolen

 You need to contact your Portuguese bank or card provider.
 Also, if you use a Multibanco card, you can call +351 21416 9314.
-If it is stolen, you should inform the police as well.
+If it is stolen, you should inform the police immediately.